 6. Craft Uniform Messaging, Both Personally and Professionally

-As an independent professional, you are often viewed as representing your brand—even in your personal life and actions.
+As an independent professional, you are often viewed as representing your personal brand—even in your personal life and actions.
 Keep this in mind in your public, non-business communications and actions, including social media networks.
 Differing messages promoted by your personal and professional actions could create a perception of dishonesty or lack of trustworthiness.

 7. Create an Online Presence

-A well-established brand also needs a well-established online presence not just in social media, but also on their own professional website.
+A well-established personal brand also needs a well-established online presence not just in social media, but also on their own professional website.
 We go into further detail about professional websites, and the reasoning behind them, here.

 8. Build a Reputation, Not Just a Name